 SEO is the way to optimize your web page on the factors which are used by Search Engines for Ranking.
 If your web pages are not SEO friendly, then there are very fewer chances of your web page reaching your audience.

-Creating good content is not only the critical factor but to optimize it is the crucial factor so that the search engine identifies it as a useful and relevant page.
+Creating good content is not only a critical factor but optimizing it is a crucial factor so that the search engine identifies it as a useful and relevant page.

 Hence, SEO is very important if you want to reach your audience as there are very less chances that your audience will even scroll through the 2nd page of the result.